-The DEP is scheduled to present the revised draft proposed rulemaking package to the TAB on Tuesday, April 23, 2013 in Room 105 of the Rachel Carson State Office Building.
-The Department currently anticipates presenting the proposed rulemaking to the Environmental Quality Board (EQB) in June, 2013.
+The DEP is scheduled to present the revised draft proposed rulemaking package to the TAB on Tuesday, April 23, 2013, in Room 105 of the Rachel Carson State Office Building.
+Following TAB's review of the rulemaking package, the Department anticipates presenting the proposed regulations to the Environmental Quality Board (EQB) during the third quarter of 2013.